TheCharlatan/thecharlatan.github.io/about.md

 permalink: /about/
 ---

-While my life centers around the aquisition of ice cream, I work at [shiftcrypto](https://shiftcrypto.ch), do some undergrad physics and computer science, and dabble my hands in build systems and cryptocurrencies.
+While my life centers around the aquisition of ice cream, I work part time at [shiftcrypto](https://shiftcrypto.ch), study undergrad physics and computer science at the university of Zurich, and dabble my hands in build systems and cryptocurrencies.
 I am a huge fan and proponent of [reproducible builds](https://reproducible-builds.org) and the [guix linux distribution](http://guix.gnu.org/).